 During the 10 o’clock service we have two group activities for children and young people:

 Stars & Sparks welcomes children and young people from 3 to 15 years old.
 It is staffed by an enthusiastic team of volunteers and takes place on three Sundays a month.
 On the first Sunday of the month children stay in church for the “All Age Worship” service, where they play an active part reading prayers, taking the collection, and processing with the candle lights.
 On ordinary Sundays Stars & Sparks gather before the beginning of the service in the Community Hall across the road from the church.
 Children and young people use materials suitable for their ages, which includes Bible stories, and activities.
 They are brought into the church at the time of Communion.
 There are always at least two adults on duty.
 We are committed to providing a safe, warm and friendly environment for the children.

 There is also a regular programme of social activities – walks, trips etc., which the children really enjoy.
 They have made a Harvest Loaf, had a visit from the Fire Service, made Christingles, put on a play, and visited Legoland.

-In most months on a Friday afternoon from 3.30pm we have a Messy Church session especially for children and their parents.
+In most months on a Friday afternoon from 3:30pm - 5:30pm we have a Messy Church session especially for children and their parents.
 Do come along to enjoy craft, simple worship and a two-course meal.
-This year our theme is: Journeys.
-Admission is free, but we welcome donations to help cover costs.
+Admission is £1.50 per child which includes the meal, and we welcome other donations to help cover costs.
 Fun for all the family!